swentel/indieweb/README.md

 for instancy, by year and month, add following line to settings.php

 $config['imagecache_external.settings']['imagecache_directory'] = 'externals/' . date('Y') . '/' . date('m');

+## 410 gone.

+This module exposes a Rabbit hole behavior plugin to return '410 Gone' response.
+This is useful when you want to delete a post on social media, fediverse via Bridgy Fed or just let it notice to an external site by sending a webmention.The entity exist on the site, but then returns a 410 response.

+Install https://www.drupal.org/project/rabbit_hole and the option will be available globally or per entity.

+For more background, see https://github.com/snarfed/bridgy-fed/issues/30 and https://indieweb.org/deleted

 ## Drush commands